West Ada School District

 The West Ada School District #2, long known as the Meridian School District, is a school district based in Meridian, Idaho.
 In addition to Meridian, the district operates public schools in Eagle, Star and western Boise.
 It is the largest school district in Idaho.
+In 2025, the district received widespread attention for banning "Everyone is welcome here" posters that depicted children's hands in all skin colors.

 In June 2014, the district board of trustees voted to change the common name of the district, previously known as the Meridian School District, to West Ada School District.
 The official name, Joint School District No. 2, remains unchanged.

 District information

 The West Ada School District educates more than 35,000 students in 49 schools over an area of 382 sqmi.
 The district has grown by more than 5,000 students in the last five years.
-West Ada School District schools range in enrollment from 300 to over 2,000 students.
+West Ada School District schools range in enrollment from 100 to over 2,000 students.
 School buildings vary in age with the oldest being more than 50 years old.

 In Ada County the district includes: